openmc-dev/openmc/docs/source/methods/depletion.rst

 :math:`\mathbf{A_{22}} = \mathbf{R_{22}}+\mathbf{D_{22}}`.

-Note that mass conservation during feeding is assured by transferring the number of atoms directly.
+Note that mass conservation is guaranteed by transferring the number of atoms directly.